 In an effort to expand efforts to support environmental protection and preservation opportunities in the Dan River Basin region, Carter Bank & Trust led the formation of the Eco Ambassador Council (EAC) and invited its partners in the region to join as Founding Members in 2020.
 Carter Bank & Trust hosted a virtual meeting to launch the EAC in November, 2020 with over twenty businesses in attendance.
-Thank you to Lester Group, Hooker Furniture, Clark Gas & Oil, Frith Construction, Jones & DeShon Orthodontics, and Blair Construction who decided to invest in making a positive impact for their communities by protecting our natural resources and becoming the Founding Members of the Eco Ambassador Council.
+Thank you to Lester Group, Hooker Furniture, Clark Gas & Oil, Frith Construction, Jones & DeShon Orthodontics, Blair Construction. and of course, Carter Bank & Trust, who decided to invest in making a positive impact for their communities by protecting our natural resources and becoming the Founding Members of the Eco Ambassador Council.

 Businesses who wish to combine their community investment to support environmental projects that increase tourism and economic development now and preservation of these precious resources for future generations are invited to join the EAC at any time.
 Together, the EAC will be able to choose the impact they want to make and see immediate results of their investment.

 What are the benefits of becoming a Founding EAC Member?